dkerr64/homebridge-yolink/README.md

   * **userAccessId** *(required)*: Obtain from the YoLink app on your mobile device...
   Settings->Account->Advanced Settings->User Access Credentials.
 If none exist use the (+) button to request credentials be generated for you.
 Copy down the UAID (user access ID) and Secret Key.
   * **secretKey** *(required)*: Secret key obtained as descrived above.
   * **refreshAfter** *(optional)*: The plugin maintains a cache of device status so that it can response very quickly to state requests from HomeKit without having to send a request to the YoLink servers.
 This is specified in number of seconds and defaults to 3600 (one hour) which means that if the plugin cache is not updated in the last hour then retrieve status from the YoLink server.
 If set to zero than the plugin will always request status from YoLink servers for every HomeKit request (not recommended).
-Note that at the time of writing, YoLink sends a report over MQTT for each device every 4 hours.
   * **verboseLog** *(optional)*: Sometimes it is helpful to log more detail than *info* but somewhat less than *debug*.
 This is that half-way.
 Defaults to false.
   * **liteLog** *(optional)*: HomeKit makes frequent requests for device status, this suppresses logging of every request (unless verboseLog is true).
 Requests that require message be sent to YoLink servers are still logged.
 Defaults to true.
   * **allDevices** *(optional)*: If set to false then only devices listed in the Devices section of the config file are loaded, and then only if the hide property is false.
 Defaults to true so all devices reported by YoLink are loaded (if hide property is false).